WHAT’S IN THIS REVIEW?

 We’ve listed everything you could possibly need to know in this extensive NordVPN review; from their logging policy, to whether it’s worth the considerable asking price.
 From typical speeds, to what sort of features to expect, here’s an in-depth look at exactly what NordVPN has to offer.

 You’ve likely heard of NordVPN in some shape or form, as they are one of the undisputed heavyweights in the online privacy sphere.
 Originally, they built their reputation with a strong emphasis on security.
-Ads focused on their “military-grade encryption,” while they promised to delete all user data according to their strong no-logs policy.
+Ads focused on their “military-grade encryption,” while they promise to delete all user data according to their strong no-logs policy.

 In more recent years, they’ve worked to improve connection speeds, polishing the software in a number of different ways that are readily apparent as a returning user.
 NordVPN is one of the more costly providers on the market, so is the service worth the additional expense, or would they be better off reverting to their stance as privacy experts?